*Updated June 5, 2023

-To really make the most of SEO, you need to combine it with other digital marketing strategies like:
+To make the most of SEO, you need to combine it with other digital marketing strategies like:

-Content marketing: Without content, you won’t have anywhere to add those keywords.
+- Content marketing: Without content, you won’t have anywhere to add those keywords.
 While SEO drives people to your site, you won’t gain any leads if you aren’t nurturing them with the right content.
 Good content strategy entails planning unique content (think blog posts, infographics, case studies, videos, etc.) for each stage in the buyer’s journey—awareness, interest, consideration, intent, evaluation, and purchase.

-Reputation management: Reputation management involves cleaning up your online image by burying the negative and illuminating the positive aspects of your brand.
+- Reputation management: Reputation management involves cleaning up your online image by burying the negative and illuminating the positive aspects of your brand.
 You can’t just take down websites or change your public image overnight.
 You need to incorporate SEO tactics to move your negative listings further down the results pages.
 To learn more, check out how Big Leap optimized and crafted SEO-centered content to clean up our client’s online reputation.

-Marketing automation: Marketing automation takes the results SEO brings (say visitors who sign up for your newsletter or a free offer) and automates them.
+- Marketing automation: Marketing automation takes the results SEO brings (say, visitors who sign up for your newsletter or a free offer) and automates them.
 It gets rid of manual work and efficiently moves your leads through the buying cycle.
-For example, with marketing automation software, you can segment all of your newsletter contacts into specific groups; maybe it’s by engagement history, demographics, or geographic location.
-Whatever it is, you can then nurture each group with customized messages.
+For example, with marketing automation software, you can segment all your newsletter contacts into specific groups; maybe it’s by engagement history, demographics, or geographic location.
+Whatever it is, you can nurture each group with customized messages.